EdwinKaburu/WW1-Visualization/README.md

 # WW1-Visualization
-Visualization of the first world war, to find where along with the year of such battles took place
+Visualization of the first world war,in order to find where and the year of such battles took place